 Banjo: Whatever you say, Winky!

-is where a character has a last name that sounds embarrassing to the public.
-It may be a sign of Unfortunate Name
+While the Embarrassing First Name deals with the character not liking his first name and the Embarrassing Middle Name with the middle name, the Embarrassing Last Name is where a character has a last name that sounds embarrassing to the public.
+It may be a sign of Unfortunate Name or Unfortunate Implications.

 - Watchmen: The Silk Spectre, originally a Polish immigrant, romanized her name to Sally Jupiter.
 Her daughter/successor, Laurie, is not much of a fan of said name as well as being forced into the role, and prefers to keep her original last name.